-He held a number of positions in Washington with the U.S. Information Agency, the National Security Council and the State Department.
-Working with the U.S. Agency for International Development after the fall of the Berlin Wall, Curtin directed a program to support independent media and other democratic institutions in newly free Eastern Europe.
+In Washington, Mr. Curtin held a number of positions with the U.S. Information Agency, the National Security Council and the U.S. State Department.
+Working with the U.S. Agency for International Development after the fall of the Berlin Wall, he directed a program to support independent media and other democratic institutions in newly free Eastern Europe.
 From 2002 to 2005, he was chief of staff and senior adviser to the under secretary of state for Public Diplomacy and Public Affairs.
+At retirement, he led the Bureau of International Information Programs.

-As a senior fellow, Curtin is developing a program to explore how governmental and non-governmental organizations can incorporate new communication technologies, including social media, to achieve strategic objectives.
+As a senior fellow, Mr. Curtin helped to develop a program to explore how governmental and non-governmental organizations can incorporate new communication technologies, including social media, to achieve strategic objectives.
+That program continues to work with U.S. Government and private sector entities to combat trafficking-in-persons activities.

 Contact Curtin at firstname.lastname@example.org.